 Our subsidiary, Certainty, is developing immuno-therapy drugs against cancer.
 Certainty holds an exclusive worldwide, royalty-bearing license to use certain intellectual property owned or controlled by The Wistar Institute ("Wistar"), the nation's first independent biomedical research institute and a leading NCI designated cancer research center, relating to Wistar's chimeric endocrine receptor targeted therapy technology.
 We have initially focused on the development of a treatment for ovarian cancer, but we also may pursue applications of the technology for the development of treatments for additional solid tumors.
 The license agreement requires Certainty to make certain cash and equity payments to Wistar upon achievement of specific development milestones.
 With respect to Certainty's equity obligations to Wistar, Certainty issued to Wistar shares of its common stock equal to five percent (5%) of the common stock of Certainty, such equity stake subject to dilution by further funding of Certainty's activities by the Company.
-Due to such Company funding, Wistar's equity stake in Certainty was 4.6% as of January 31, 2024.
+Due to such Company funding, Wistar's equity stake in Certainty was 4.4% as of July 31, 2024.

 Certainty, in collaboration with the H. Lee Moffitt Cancer Center and Research Institute, Inc. ("Moffitt"), has begun human clinical testing of the CAR-T technology licensed by Certainty from Wistar aimed initially at treating ovarian cancer.
 After receiving authorization from the FDA, we commenced enrollment of patients in a Phase 1 clinical trial and treated the first patient in August 2022.
 Further, in May 2023 and August 2023, we treated the second and third patients in the trial, respectively, at the same dose level as the first patient, and the treatment was well-tolerated by the patients.
-In February 2024, we treated the first patient in the second dose cohort, where the patient was administered a three-times higher dose of cells than the patients in the first cohort.
-The treatment appears to have been well-tolerated by the patient.
+In February 2024, May 2024 and June 2024, we treated the three patients, respectively, of the second dose cohort, where the patients were administered a three-times higher dose of cells than the patients in the first cohort.
+The treatment appears to have been well-tolerated by the patients.
+While the dose levels in the first two cohorts were expected to be sub-therapeutic, two of the six patients treated to date are exhibiting some anecdotal signs of efficacy.
+Both have shown signs of tumor necrosis, and one is more than 16 months past initial treatment.
+In the case of this patient, due to the encouraging results with her initial treatment, we sought single patient IND permission from the FDA to re-dose her.
+This re-dosing has been approved by the FDA, and we anticipate administering her second treatment in the coming weeks.

 This study is a dose-escalation trial with two arms based on route of delivery-intraperitoneal or intravenous-to determine the maximum tolerated dose in patients with recurrent epithelial ovarian cancer and to assess persistence, expansion and efficacy of the modified T cells.
-The study is being conducted at Moffitt and will consist of 24 to 48 patients who have received at least two prior lines of chemotherapy.
-The study is estimated to be completed in two to four years depending on multiple factors including when maximum tolerated dose is reached, the rate of patient enrollment, and how long we maintain the two different delivery methods.
+The study is being conducted at Moffitt and will consist of up to 24 to 48 patients who have received at least two prior lines of chemotherapy.
+The study is estimated to be completed in two to four years depending on multiple factors including when the maximum tolerated dose is reached, the rate of patient enrollment, the significance of efficacy data and how long we maintain the two different delivery methods.